 Good job, Google, but I’ll be sticking with DuckDuckGo.

-Kevin Mitnick, world renowned hacker turned security professional, revealed a new phishing scam that can, potentially, highjack accounts protected with This is a fancy way of logging into a system with more than ...
-More.
+Kevin Mitnick, world renowned hacker turned security professional, revealed a new phishing scam that can, potentially, highjack accounts protected with two factor authentication.
 These phishing emails look like legitimate correspondence from a company asking a user to click on a link.
 The link directs the user to the actual site through their own server.
 This allows the attacker to confiscate a file known as a session cookie.
 This session cookie allows the website to know it’s you communicating with it.
 With the stolen session cookie in hand, the attacker can access whatever account you just logged into, without having to steal your password or access your phone to get the two-factor authentication.
 The best way to prevent these kinds of attacks are avoiding clicking on links you aren’t expecting.

 Finally, another phishing PSA, related to your tax return.
 Scammers will target corporations large and small this time of year with W2 based phishing scams, because they’re lucrative and simple.
 The most common method is sending an email, complete with a spoofed internal email address, demanding that W2s for an employee or employees be sent via email immediately.
 Once sent, these W2s provide a scammer everything they need to file a tax return and reap the refund rewards.
 As it stands right now, the IRS doesn’t inform you if your tax return has been filed, so the best thing to do is check that your return hasn’t already been filed and file it early to cut down on the amount of time scammers have to access your money.

 Now we move from chaotic evil towards chaotic neutral, it’s time for the other news.